fish-shell/fish-shell/doc_src/index.rst

 There are three kinds of variables in fish: universal, global and local variables.

 - Universal variables are shared between all fish sessions a user is running on one computer.
-- Global variables are specific to the current fish session, and will never be erased unless the user explicitly requests it using ``set -e``.
+- Global variables are specific to the current fish session, and will never be erased unless explicitly requested by using ``set -e``.
 - Local variables are specific to the current fish session, and associated with a specific block of commands, and automatically erased when a specific block goes out of scope.
 A block of commands is a series of commands that begins with one of the commands ``for``, ``while`` , ``if``, ``function``, ``begin`` or ``switch``, and ends with the command ``end``.

 Variables can be explicitly set to be universal with the ``-U`` or ``--universal`` switch, global with the ``-g`` or ``--global`` switch, or local with the ``-l`` or ``--local`` switch.
 The scoping rules when creating or updating a variable are: